TheStaticTurtle/esphome_syslog/README.md

 git clone https://github.com/TheStaticTurtle/esphome_syslog.git syslog
 ```

-Simply add this to your configuration:
+Simply add this to the configuration of your esphome node:
 ```yaml
 syslog:
 ```